US State AI Regulation Overview

 Federal voluntary frameworks supplement state laws and often serve as the substantive control framework:

-- December 2025 Executive Order "Eliminating State Law Obstruction of National AI Policy" — see the news log for ongoing developments
+• December 11, 2025 Executive Order "Ensuring a National Policy Framework for Artificial Intelligence" — see the news log for ongoing developments

 How obligations differ